rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   {: .warning}

   <br>
-  Learn to start write TQL queries by usint the [Technopedia query language](../#documentationtql104)
+  Learn to write TQL queries by using the [Technopedia query language](../#documentationtql104)